Kingdom of Hanover: History

-Ernest Augustus, now the eldest surviving son of George III, succeeded to the throne as King of Hanover; Adolph Frederick the younger brother, and long-time Viceroy, returned to Britain.
-Ernest Augustus had a personally strained relationship with his niece Queen Victoria, they frequently squabbled over family affairs.
-Domestically, his reign began with a constitutional crisis as he tried to suspend parliament and nullify the written Constitution of 1819.
+Ernest Augustus, now the eldest surviving son of George III, succeeded to the throne as King of Hanover.
+Adolph Frederick, the younger brother and long-time Viceroy, returned to Britain.
+Ernest Augustus had a personally-strained relationship with his niece Queen Victoria, and they frequently squabbled over family affairs.
+Domestically, his reign began with a constitutional crisis as he tried to suspend parliament and nullify the written constitution of 1819.
 He also presided over the country during the turbulent Revolutions of 1848.

 His son, George V, assumed the throne in 1851.
-During the Austro-Prussian War (1866), Hanover attempted to maintain a neutral position, along with some other member states of the German Confederation.
+In 1866, during the Austro-Prussian War, Hanover attempted to maintain a neutral position, along with some other member states of the German Confederation.
 Hanover's vote in favor of the mobilisation of Confederation troops against Prussia on 14 June 1866 prompted Prussia to declare war.
-The outcome of the war led to the dissolution of Hanover as an independent kingdom and it was annexed by the Kingdom of Prussia, becoming the Prussian Province of Hanover.
-Along with the rest of Prussia, it became part of the German Empire in 1871.
+The outcome of the war led to the dissolution of Hanover as an independent kingdom, which was annexed by the Kingdom of Prussia and became the Prussian Province of Hanover.
+In 1871, along with the rest of Prussia, it became part of the German Empire.

 After George V fled Hanover in 1866, he raised forces loyal to him in the Netherlands, called the Guelphic Legion.
-They were eventually disbanded in 1870.
+It was eventually disbanded in 1870.
 Nevertheless, George refused to accept the Prussian takeover of his realm and claimed he was still the legitimate king of Hanover.
-His only son, Ernest Augustus, Crown Prince of Hanover, inherited this claim upon George's death in 1878.
+His only son, Ernest Augustus, Crown Prince of Hanover, inherited the claim upon George's death in 1878.
 Ernest Augustus was also first in line to the throne of the Duchy of Brunswick, whose rulers had been a junior branch of the House of Hanover.
 In 1884, that branch became extinct with the death of William, a distant cousin of Ernest Augustus.

-However, since Ernest Augustus refused to renounce his claim to annexed Hanover, the Bundesrat of the German Empire ruled that he would disturb the peace of the empire if he ascended the throne of Brunswick.
+Since Ernest Augustus refused to renounce his claim to annexed Hanover, the Bundesrat of the German Empire ruled that he would disturb the peace of the empire if he ascended the throne of Brunswick.
 As a result, Brunswick was ruled by a regency until 1913, when his son, also named Ernest Augustus, married the German Emperor's daughter, Princess Viktoria Luise and swore allegiance to the German Empire.
-The Duke then renounced his claim to Brunswick in favor of his son, and the Bundesrat allowed the younger Ernest Augustus to take possession of Brunswick as a kind of dowry compensation for Hanover.
+The Duke then renounced his claim to Brunswick in favour of his son, and the Bundesrat allowed the younger Ernest Augustus to take possession of Brunswick as a kind of dowry compensation for Hanover.